Priority for nuclear safety

 working for a global regime of civil nuclear liability.

 The Fukushima Daiichi accident showed how important it was for a country which has suffered a nuclear accident to have a suitable civil nuclear liability regime to make sure that the populations concerned receive fair and guaranteed reparations in conditions which are simple to implement.
 Today, only half of the countries operating nuclear power plants have joined an international civil nuclear liability regime.
-Faced with this, France is promoting the greatest possible accession to the relevant conventions and is encouraging all Member States to work to set up a global civil nuclear liability regime.
+Faced with this, France is promoting the greatest possible accession to the relevant conventions and is encouraging all Member States to integrate a global civil nuclear liability regime.

 It is within this framework that in August 2013 France and the United States signed a joint statement on civil liability for nuclear damage 5.